-A recent article on a money-minding website has described 5 ‘hidden costs’ of owning a cat or dog.
+An article by Moneysmart.sg has described 5 ‘hidden costs’ of owning a cat or dog.
 Namely:

-And love for our companion animals makes us do crazy things.
-Here’s my own ‘Top 5 Hidden Costs of Owning A Pet’ to add on to that list above.
+But that’s not really all.
+Because out love for our companion animals makes us do crazy things, here's another ‘Top 5 Hidden Costs of Owning A Pet’ to add on to that list above.

 Man does not live on bread alone, and neither do companion animals like cats or dogs, or even hamsters and rabbits.
 All pets love our food, and really one can argue that the original reason for cozying up to humans in the first place thousands of years ago is the enormous variety of nom-noms to nosh on.

 The list is literally endless.
 And you’ll be doling out serious paper to keep their appetites for new and novel nummie-nummies fed.
-I spend about $100 a month on buying my 4.8 kg Maltese dog’s affections.
+You can spend about $100 a month on buying a 4.8 kg Maltese dog’s affections.
 Larger breeds cost even more.

-Toys can add up to a hefty expense too – but I would argue that this is measured in a different manner.
+Toys can add up to a hefty expense too.

 Although Facetube might give you the idea that cats are content with cardboard boxes and chasing laser spots, the truth is both cats and dogs crave the physical and mental stimulation that can only come from playing with you, not their toys.